- Suncoast Technical College

 Parking on Campus

+All students must register their vehicles in Student Services.
 Students who provide their own transportation must park in designated parking areas only.
 A current STC parking hangtag must be displayed on all motorized vehicles while parked on campus.
-New parking hangtags are to be purchased at the beginning of each school year.
+New parking hangtags are to be purchased at the beginning of each school year, or start of program.
 Hangtags are available, for $10.00, in Student Services.

 Suncoast Technical College is not responsible for lost or stolen items.